 So off I went on a hunt for old sweaters to felt (shrink).
 I put notices on facebook and freecycle and hit the local thrift shops.

 Meanwhile, I found Katrina’s Sew Quick Soaker Pattern on-line.
 I’m definitely a beginner sewer but I can attest that this pattern is very easy and suited the limited capabilities of my $50 sewing machine.
 Thank you Katrina!

 I found a really nice striped sweater while visiting my mother and made my first batch of soakers last summer.

 Aren’t they the cutest?
-If you’re planning on using Katrina’s pattern, I can tell you that these are size Large (fit my 20 month old), Medium (made for a friend’s 6 month old) and Newborn (made for another friend – she told me it was VERY small and fit only for a couple of weeks).
+Based on Katrina’s pattern, these are size Large (fit my 20 month old), Medium (made for a friend’s 6 month old) and Newborn (made for another friend – she told me it was VERY small and fit only for a couple of weeks).

 Here’s a picture of the large soaker in action…

 Unfortunately, these soakers shrunk.
 I had washed the sweater twice in hot water and dried it twice on hot in my drier, but apparently that wasn’t enough.
 I’ve since read on-line that it’s best to cut the sweater apart (and get rid of all seams) before shrinking/felting.

 It’s been several months since I made those three soakers.
 Now I’ve got another baby on the way and a hankering to make some more.
 So that’s how I spent today.